To end the risk hypocrisy

 Consumers have been questioning the censure of raw milk for a very long time.
 The raw milk revolution in the United States have given raw milk supporters a front row seat to see the dynamics at play.

 Can the censure of raw milk be because of the American example of what happens when raw milk access is introduced?
 Raw milk consumption in the USA has been described as explosive.
 Is certified raw milk censored by the establishment in Australia in a political move to bar the consumer from leaving supermarket for a more desirable milk, sold directly from the farm?
 If certified raw milk is legalised in Australia what consequences will this have for the profits of international dairy conglomerate interests?
 Raw goats milk is legal to produce and sell in four Australian states.
 Is it true that risk has little to do with raw cow's milk prohibition in Australia?
 Is it more about protecting the profits of big empires and eliminating competition?
+Is it about ensuring big food processors are the winners and the small-scale farmer the loser?

 Food safety and health agencies say they cannot guarantee the safety of raw milk, therefore the public cannot enjoy access to it.
 However they cannot guarantee the safety of any food.
-There are many foods in the supermarkets that when questioned are defended as 'safe' in order to enjoy ongoing commercial value and to bring profits in for its industry.
+There are many foods in the supermarkets that when questioned, are defended as 'safe', in order to enjoy ongoing commercial value and to bring profits in for its industry.

 To quote another article: "The processed milk industry fosters the paranoia which surrounds the risks associated with raw milk at every opportunity for commercial advantage".

 Australian small scale dairy farmers are the most vulnerable and hard hit in the current Milk Crisis.
 This is a disaster because these family farmers do not have the option to diversify with certified raw milk to save their livelihoods.
+They are the losers by design.

 Consumers see through the misinformation and they want the risk hypocrisy to end.